 Andrew is a grade 4 prosecutor, and is also a member of the specialist rape and serious sexual offences panel dealing with recent and historic cases on behalf of the prosecution.

-His extensive experience in prosecuting and defending in major drugs conspiracies, fraud, kidnap and murder is reflected within his practise.
-He has recently represented a defendant in a high profile local murder trial.
+His extensive experience in prosecuting and defending in major drugs conspiracies, fraud, kidnap and murder is reflected within his practice.
+He represented a defendant in a high profile local murder trial.

 Andrew always establishes a positive rapport with both professional and lay clients and has achieved a healthy success rate over many years in contested trials.